Follow dddavids GhostCams on...

 Pineapple: To attract a wealthy lover.

-Pomegranate: For fertility, erotic imagination, a long line of descendants.
+Pomegranate: For fertility, exotic imagination, a long line of descendants.

 Also eaten sometimes to attract numerous partners or a wealthy partner.